zentrocdot/Bash/PROGRAMMING.md

 ## Special characters like <code>:</code>, <code>;</code> and <code>&bsol;</code>

 <p align="justify">The no-op (no-operation) command in Bash is the : (single colon).
 Sometimes it is helpful to have a command which does nothing.
 This is true especially in if else statements.
-This is comparable to the pass command of Python.</p>
+This is comparable to the pass command of Python.
+The return status of the command : is zero.</p>

     To-do ...